 Frequently Asked Questions

-Transitioning from Universal Analytics to Google Analytics 4 can feel like learning a new language.
-Here are answers to some of the most common questions to help you navigate the change.
+Moving from Universal Analytics to Google Analytics 4 can feel like learning a new language.
+Here are answers to the most common questions to help you navigate the change.

-What Is the Main Difference Between a UA Goal and a GA4 Conversion?
+What Is the Main Difference Between a UA Goal and a GA4 Key Event?

 The fundamental difference lies in their measurement philosophy.
 Universal Analytics Goals were primarily session-based and often triggered by a pageview, such as landing on a "thank you" page.

 Google Analytics 4 operates on a flexible, event-based model.
-Any user action—from playing a video to downloading a PDF—can be tracked as an event and designated a conversion.
+Any user action, from playing a video to downloading a PDF, can be tracked as an event and designated a key event.
 This provides a much richer, more comprehensive view of what users are actually doing on your site.

-How Many Conversions Can I Set Up in GA4?
+How Many Key Events Can I Set Up in GA4?

 GA4 offers significantly more flexibility than its predecessor.
-While Universal Analytics was limited to 20 goals per reporting view, a standard GA4 property allows for 30 custom conversions.
-For larger businesses, a Google Analytics 360 subscription increases this limit to 50 conversions per property.
+While Universal Analytics was limited to 20 goals per reporting view, a standard GA4 property allows for 30 key events.
+For larger businesses, a Google Analytics 360 property raises this limit to 50 key events per property.

-Why Are My Conversions Not Showing Up in GA4 Reports?
+Why Are My Key Events Not Showing Up in GA4 Reports?

 Seeing a blank report can be alarming, but the cause is usually straightforward.
 Before troubleshooting, run through this quick checklist.